diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 regards to exploitability, as the vulnerability can be quickly identified and fixed.

-Moreover, while this project is not directly related to sustainability, it serves an important role in securing various Python applications that could be directly related to sustainability.
+Moreover, while this project is not directly related to sustainability, it serves an important role in securing various Python applications that could in turn directly promote sustainability.

 == Limitations